Wobow/pubg_api/README.md

 ```
 The module exposes a class that represents an instance of the api, given an [official API key](https://developer.playbattlegrounds.com/) that you must provide.

 You can then interract with the instance of the API.
-All routes use promises by defaut.
+All routes use promises by default.

 For example :
 ```javascript